 Note: Some grandfathered plans offer protections they're not required to.
 Check with your insurance company or benefits administrator to learn if your grandfathered plan offers the rights and protections listed above.

 Yes.
-Grandfathered plans count as minimum essential coverage.
+Grandfathered plans count as qualifying health coverage.
 This means you're considered covered under the health care law.

 If you see major changes to your grandfathered job-based health plan's coverage or costs, contact: